 Rebbe Pinchas first lived in Koritz and then in Ostraha, serving as a Rebbe in both towns.
 His famous disciples were Rebbe Baruch of Mezhibuzh (the grandson of the Ba’al Shem Tov, who grew up in his home), Rebbe Refael of Bershid and Rebbe Yaakov Shimshon of Shipitovkah.

 All his life, Rebbe Pinchas desired to make aliyah to the Land of Israel.
 At the end of his days, he left Ostraha on his way to Israel.
-When he reach Shipitovkah, he became ill and passed away, and was buried there.
+When he reached Shipitovkah, he became ill and passed away on the tenth of Elul, 5551 (1791).
+He was buried in Shipitovkah.

 Although Rebbe Pinchas wrote a large book in his own handwriting, his descendants had a tradition not to print it.
 Over the years, a number of anthologies of his teachings were printed.
 In the past few years, those teachings were compiled in two books titled, Imrei Pinchas Hashalem.

 There is a wondrous story about Rebbe Pinchas of Koritz, who brought someone close to God in a very original manner, as befits him.
-It may be said that the greatest transgression in the Torah in our time, and in all times, is handing a fellow Jew over to the authorities.
+It may be said that the greatest transgression in the Torah in our time, and in all times, is informing on a fellow Jew.
 One may think that the person who worships idols or murders or commits incest is the most evil of sinners.
-But, according to Jewish law, it is permissible and even a mitzvah to use any means necessary to prevent a Jew from acting this way, be it against a fellow Jew or a fellow Jew’s property.
+But, according to Jewish law, it is permissible and even a mitzvah to use any means necessary to prevent a Jew from informing, be it against a fellow Jew or a fellow Jew’s property.
 The underlying assumption is that the Jew who is being informed upon is actually innocent or that even if guilty, he will be dealt with very harshly because of anti-Semitism.

 Some time passed and the informer once again passed by Rebbe Pinchas’ home.
 He once again invited him in and once again told him to promise him something and the informer once again agreed.
 “I see how holy you are becoming,” Rebbe Pinchas said to him.
 “Someone like you will become even more holy if he will accept upon himself to immerse every morning in the mikveh.”